Freika/ficsit/README.md

 - [x] Unify same resources required on different steps of production to single table to avoid resource diplication
 - [ ] Reverse calculation for electricity: provide amount of resource (coal, crude oil, etc.) to calculate amount of factories to produce energy
+- [ ] Unify same materials required on different steps of production to single table to avoid resource diplication

 ## Known issues

+## Recipes

+- Modular Frame is currently using Stitched Iron Plate instead of Reinfoirced, which is original.

 ## Installation